aslamfaleel/Cofee_Shop_Sales/README.md

 * **CONTRIBUTION: Weekday vs. Weekend Contribution Analysis for Sales/Orders/Products.**

-   Weekday sales had a larger contribution to Total Sales of 72% as opposed to weekend sales which had a 28% contribution.
+   Weekday sales had a larger contribution of 72% to Total Sales vs. 28% contribution from weekend sales.

-   Below is the output of the SQL code created to calculate Weekday sales contribution vs. Weekend sales contribution to Total Sales.
+   Below is the output of the SQL code created to calculate contribution from Weekday sales vs. Weekend sales to total sales.

    ![image](https://github.com/user-attachments/assets/16653460-87ce-4399-8145-518d44327c60)